 As members of the Evergreen community, we acknowledge our mutual responsibility for maintaining conditions under which learning can flourish-conditions characterized by openness, honesty, civility and fairness.
 These conditions carry with them certain rights and responsibilities that apply to us both as groups and as individuals.
 Our rights and our responsibilities are expressed in Evergreen's Social Contract, a document that has defined and guided the college's values since its very beginning.
 The Social Contract is an agreement; a guide for civility and tolerance toward others; a reminder that respecting others and remaining open to others and their ideas provides a powerful framework for teaching and learning.
 In addition to the Social Contract, some courses may have a covenant that describes specific expectations and responsibilities of faculty and students.

-Students must also adhere to the Student Conduct Code found online or a the Vice President for Student Affairs Office (Library 3009) The Student Conduct Code articulates specific procedures and standards for upholding the values and aspirations expressed in the Social Contract.
+Students must also adhere to the Student Conduct Code found online or at the Vice President for Student Affairs Office (Library 3009) The Student Conduct Code articulates specific procedures and standards for upholding the values and aspirations expressed in the Social Contract.
 Specifically, the code strives to afford opportunities for informal resolution and to support students to be accountable for their decisions and actions.
 The code has been crafted in the spirit of education and compassion, with the aim of healing individuals, preserving our common interests, and protecting each other from harm.

 CONFLICT RESOLUTION AND GRIEVANCE PROCEDURES